 AT&T, in addition to the franchise fee fight, is also arguing with communities over right of way issues.
 The squabbles highlight why it is so important for communities to have a thoughtful and even-handed right of way policy before companies like AT&T show up with the big new equipment boxes that they want to scatter all over town.
 I identified this as a problem more than six years ago.
 I call these boxes NSAPs, or Neighborhood Service Access Points.
 These streetside cabinets house the electronics needed to deliver telecom services to homes and businesses.

 AT&T does not want to tell communities where they intend to put the boxes (for fear competitors will find out), and they often appropriate right of way or even part of someone's yard for the boxes.
 A pro-active right of way policy that anticipates these kind of uses will help a community avoid lawsuits.

-For more information on these NSAP boxes, take a look at this link and this one, to see the ugly side of not planning for these.
+For more information on these NSAP boxes, take a look at this one, to see the ugly side of not planning for these.
 One advantage of a community system is that you minimize the number of NSAPs needed.
 And this long article should be required reading for every town and county planner and every elected official.